Who should attend the Summer Bridge Program?

 Is there a cost to participate in the Bridge program?

-Does participation in Summer Bridge guarantee that I will be able to take ENG 101 or MTH 121?
+Does participation in Summer Bridge guarantee that I will be able to enroll in MTH 121, MTH 127, or MTH 160?

 No. At the conclusion of the workshop, you will take a placement exam.
-The score of that exam will determine if you can enroll in credit-earning courses.
+The score of that exam will determine your level of placement.

 Will I receive credit for these sessions?

-No you will not receive college credit for the Summer Bridge sessions; however at the end of the two week session you will have the opportunity to test into 100-level credit courses, potentially saving you one or two semesters of developmental work that doesn’t count toward graduation.
+No. You will not receive college credit for the Summer Bridge Math Prep workshop; however, at the end of the session, you will have the opportunity to test into higher-level courses, potentially saving you a semester of pre-college or co-requisite work.

 What if I just had a bad day when I took the ACT or SAT?

-University College offers math placement exams by appointment throughout the summer.
-You can take the math placement exam up to three times, once per month.
+University College offers the Accuplacer math placement exam by appointment throughout the summer.
+You can take the math placement exam up to two times, once per month.
 There is a $10 fee for taking the placement exam.
-Call University College at 304-696-3169 for more information.
+Call University College at 304-696-3169 for more information or to schedule an appointment.

-Placement exam fees will be waived during the Summer Bridge Program.
+Placement exam fees will be waived during the Summer Bridge Math Prep Program.

 If you have questions that are not answered here, you may email firstname.lastname@example.org with the subject Summer Bridge.